nwtime/ntpwww/content/en/archives/4.2.8-series/decode.md

 #### Introduction

 This page lists the status words, event messages and error codes used for <code>ntpd</code> reporting and monitoring.
 Status words are used to display the current status of the running program.
 There is one system status word and a peer status word for each association.
 There is a clock status word for each association that supports a reference clock.
 There is a flash code for each association which shows errors found in the last packet received (pkt) and during protocol processing (peer).
-These are commonly viewed using the <code>ntpq</code> program.
+These are commonly viewed using the [<code>ntpq</code>](/archives/4.2.8-series/ntpq) program.

 Significant changes in program state are reported as events.
 There is one set of system events and a set of peer events for each association.
 In addition, there is a set of clock events for each association that supports a reference clock.
 Events are normally reported to the <code>protostats</code> monitoring file and optionally to the system log.
 In addition, if the trap facility is configured, events can be reported to a remote program that can page an administrator.

 This page also includes a description of the error messages produced by the Autokey protocol.
 These messages are normally sent to the <code>cryptostats</code> monitoring file.

-In the following tables the Event Field is the status or event code assigned and the Message Field a short string used for display and event reporting.
-The Description field contains a longer explanation of the status or event.
+In the following tables the Code is the status or event code assigned and the Message is a short string used for display and event reporting.
+The Description contains a longer explanation of the status or event.
 Some messages include additional information useful for error diagnosis and performance assessment.

 * * *